Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 29 March 2023:
+- 50% of the STIP is now PDF ready
+- Only Short Term Personal and Commerical are remaining

 ### 28 March 2023:
 - 80% of the form is now PDF ready
 - Only Short Term Personal and Commerical are remaining